VulnerabilityHistoryProject/vhp-writing/articles/rit.md

 tags:
 filepaths:
 ---
 At Rochester Institute of Technology we take cybersecurity very seriously.
-We believe that everyone needs to learn about security, not just security experts.
+We believe that everyone needs to learn about security, not just the experts.

 That's why in the [**Department of Software Engineering**](https://www.se.rit.edu) we require every student to take our [_Engineering Secure Software_](https://www.se.rit.edu/~swen-331) course.
 In this course, we explore a myriad of engineering mistakes that lead to vulnerabilities.
 Every year, around 120 students take this course.
 The Vulnerability History Project is a two-way street with the classroom: what we learn in the classroom shows up here, and vice versa.